Muon identification for LHCb Run 3: Multivariate algorithm

 \section{Multivariate algorithm}

-At the second stage of the trigger, \hlttwo, and offline, the timing budget allows to use more complex algorithms.
+At the second stage of the trigger, the timing budget allows to use more complex algorithms.
 Besides the spatial information, each muon hit also carries two different time counters, one for each view, $x$ and $y$.
-The number of views ({\it i.e.} the fact that the hit is crossed or uncrossed) also provides valuable information, as noise or spillover hits typically have one view only.
+The number of views, {\it i.e.} the fact that the hit is crossed or uncrossed, also provides valuable information, as noise or spillover hits typically have one view only.
 This information, along with its correlations, can be exploited in a multivariate operator.
-To this purpose, a recent variant of gradient tree boosting available in the CatBoost library from Yandex~\cite{prokhorenkova2018catboost} has been implemented~\cite{ml2019sweights-acat}.
+To this purpose, a recent variant of gradient tree boosting available in the CatBoost library from Yandex~\cite{prokhorenkova2018catboost} has been implemented~\cite{ml2019sweights-acat, mlsplot-jinst}.
 It uses oblivious decision trees as weak learners, as explained in the following.

 A regular decision tree selects each split independently, while an oblivious decision tree has the same split on each level.
 The difference is illustrated in Fig.~\ref{fig:oblivious-tree}.
 An oblivious decision tree is less expressive but is much faster to evaluate, as it makes possible to unwrap the tree into a table and look up the correct leaf in one operation, instead of the multiple conditional jumps of a regular tree.
-According to a benchmark study by the CatBoost authors, this provides 30--100 faster prediction compared to the competing state-of-the-art gradient boosting libraries~\cite{catboostblog}.
+According to a benchmark study by the CatBoost authors, which we were able to reproduce, this provides 30--100 faster prediction compared to the competing state-of-the-art gradient boosting libraries~\cite{catboostbenchmark}.